Reliability analysis for non-deterministic limit-states using stochastic emulators: Results

-The probability of failure $\widehat{P_f}$ (i.e., the average of the conditional failure probabilities) is estimated for each emulator using Monte Carlo simulation with a fixed sample size of $N_{\text{MCS}} = 10^6$.
+The probability of failure $\hat{P}_f$ is estimated for each emulator using Monte Carlo simulation with a fixed sample size of $N_{\text{MCS}} = 10^6$.
 Moreover, to compare the performance of the emulators against direct MCS, we also estimate $\overline{P_f}$ using the same sample size of full-scale simulations that were used to train the emulators, \emph{i.e.} $N \in \{500; 1{,}000; 5{,}000; 10{,}000; 50{,}000\}$.
-We depict the results in box plots to capture statistical variability, as each experimental setup is repeated 50 times.
-The width of the box plots represents the interquartile range, the horizontal line is the median and responses deviating by more than $\pm 2.7$ standard deviations from the mean are considered outliers and plotted as circles.
+This allows us to demonstrate that, with the same number of full-scale simulations, the emulators produce lower variance in their estimations.
+We depict the results in box plots, as each experimental setup is repeated 50 times to capture statistical variability.
+The width of the box plots represents the interquartile range, the horizontal line is the median and responses deviating by more than $\pm 2.7$ standard deviations from the mean are considered outliers and plotted as crosses.

-\figref{fig_Pf_RS} depicts the box plots of the probabilities of failure estimated by the emulators, with GLaM in green and SPCE in blue, alongside the crude MCS estimates in orange.
-The black dashed line represents the analytical probability of failure $P_f$ from \eqrefe{eq_true_Pf_RS}.
-The emulators provide accurate estimates of $P_f$, even in a small data regime when $N \leqslant 1{,}000$ samples.
-As the size of the experimental design increases, the bias on the estimations of the emulators disappears, and the emulators converge to $P_f$.
-Additionally, the box plots resulting from the emulators are consistently narrower than those from direct MCS.
-This allows us to conclude that the emulators produce a lower variance in their estimations with the same number of full-scale simulations.
-In other words, it demonstrates the variance-reduction property of the emulators.
-These results suggest that the presented stochastic emulators are a viable option for performing reliability analysis.
+\figref{fig_Pf_RS} depicts the box plots of the probabilities of failure estimated by the emulators, with GLaM in green and SPCE in blue, alongside the MCS estimates in orange.
+The black dashed line represents the true probability of failure $P_f$ (\eqrefe{eq_true_Pf_RS}).
+The emulators provide relatively accurate estimates of $P_f$, even in a small data regime when $N \leqslant 1{,}000$ samples.
+As the size of the experimental design increases, the bias on the estimations of the emulators disappears and the emulators converge to $P_f$.
+Additionally, the box plots resulting from the emulators are consistently narrower than those from direct MCS, demonstrating the variance-reduction property of the emulators.
+These results suggest that the emulators are a viable option for performing reliability analysis.